Zachary-Bohem-Projects/PythonJupyterLearning/Documentation/README.md

-# This is the navigation for the Jupyter documentation
+# Nav for Jupyter documentation

 1. [Lists and Tuples][1]